Family Sunday Drives: Upper Blue Mountains

 There are various options for easy 10-minutes to moderate 1-hour walks all clearly signposted.
 Being a boardwalk, this means that it’s a pram and wheelchair-friendly experience, accessible between the Cableway and Railway stations.

 If you have older kids and prefer a real bushwalk adventure, try the one-hour return Conservation Hut to Empress Falls walk.
-The trail begins at the Conservation Hut Cafe where you’ll be greeted with stunning views of the Jamison Valley.
+The trail begins at the Conservation Hut Cafe (above), where you’ll be greeted with stunning views of the Jamison Valley.
 The cafe is a great meeting point and source of local information before you begin your walk – which we highly recommend as the Blue Mountains can be a bit tricky at certain times.
 Always check local alerts and let someone know your plans before you embark on your bushwalk.

-Wentworth Falls Lake is a gorgeous hidden gem that sits along Sinclair Crescent, just 12 mins walk from Wentworth Falls train station.
+Wentworth Falls Lake (above) is a gorgeous hidden gem that sits along Sinclair Crescent, just 12 mins walk from Wentworth Falls train station.
 The lake is home to plenty of native wildlife and fishes, which we know the kids will be absolutely delighted to discover – from water bugs like freshwater crayfish, freshwater shrimp to dragonfly nymphs.
 The children’s play areas along the lakeside caters for big kids and the littlies with a dedicated adorable pirate ship play structure.
 The lake is also a popular picnic spot with tables and BBQ facilities, so if you’re looking to just kick back with the kids, Wentworth Falls Lake is perfect!
 We also love that there’s an easy grade one-kilometre circuit walk around the lake that takes about 30 minutes.

-Leuralla Toy & Railway Museum - For your tiny train lovers, this is should be a definite stop!
+Leuralla Toy & Railway Museum (above) - for your tiny train lovers, this is should be a definite stop!
 Located in Leura, the working trains chug around the gardens and are fun for all ages.
 The toy collection contains priceless memorabilia that harks back to the Victorian era!
 Take time to stroll through the gardens and the museum for an easy afternoon while the kids stay enrapt with the trains.

-Held on the second Sunday of the month at the Blackheath Community Centre, the Blackheath Growers Markets is a fantastic spot to rub shoulders with the local community and savour the delightful produce from this fertile region. ellaslist loves the sensory experience any farmers market provides for the kids, so Blackheath Growers Markets is not one to disappoint!
+Held on the second Sunday of the month at the Blackheath Community Centre, the Blackheath Growers Markets (above) are a fantastic spot to rub shoulders with the local community and savour the delightful produce from this fertile region. ellaslist loves the sensory experience any farmers market provides for the kids, so Blackheath Growers Markets is not one to disappoint!
 Start the day with a traditional country-style egg and bacon roll, then work your way breathing in the colours, textures and flavours of grain fed meats, organic produce and cheese.

 Places To Eat

-The Hydro Majestic has recently reopened in spectacular fashion.
+The Hydro Majestic (above) has recently reopened in spectacular fashion.
 Located in the township of Medlow Bath, high tea is served in the Wintergarden dining room between 11am to 5pm daily – with spectacular panoramic views over the Megalong Valley.
 Kids 3 to 12 years can enjoy a high tea at $35 per head, while adults are $55pp.
 Plan ahead if you’re keen on a gorgeous high tea experience here as reservations are essential.

 For something less luxurious, Bakery Patisserie Schwarz in Wentworth Falls is a quaint little bakery perfect for ordering some nibbles for a picnic at the nearby Wentworth Falls Lake, or for just having a quick bite in between adventures.